-Diagnosis and Main Criteria for Inclusion and Exclusions: Patients will be males or females who are ≥18 years of age with a confirmed diagnosis of stage IV NSCLC according to American Joint Committee on Cancer Staging Handbook 7th edition.
-The patient's tumor will have a mutation in codon 12 or 13 of the KRAS oncogene, and the patient must have progressed after platinum-based chemotherapy (with or without maintenance therapy) AND has received 1 other prior chemotherapy for advanced and/or metastatic disease OR is judged by the physician as ineligible for further standard second-line chemotherapy.
-Patients may not have received prior epidermal growth factor receptor (EGFR)-targeted therapy, including any multitarget tyrosine kinase inhibitors, which may inhibit EGFR.
+Diagnosis and Main Criteria for Inclusion and Exclusions: Patients will be males or females who are $\geq$ 18 years of age with a confirmed diagnosis of stage IV NSCLC according to American Joint Committee on Cancer Staging Handbook 7th edition.
+The patient's tumor will have a mutation in codon 12 or 13 of the KRAS oncogene, and the patient must have progressed after platinum-based chemotherapy (with or without maintenance therapy), AND have received 1 additional therapy, which may include an immune checkpoint inhibitor or other anti-cancer therapy for advanced and/or metastatic disease, OR is judged by the physician as ineligible for further standard second-line chemotherapy.
+Patients may not have received prior epidermal growth factor receptor (EGFR)-targeted therapy, including any multi-target tyrosine kinase inhibitors, which may inhibit EGFR.
 Patients will have measureable disease as defined by the Response Evaluation Criteria in Solid Tumors (RECIST 1.1), adequate tumor-derived material from biopsy or surgery for analysis of KRAS status, an Eastern Cooperative Oncology Group performance status (ECOG PS) of 0 or 1, and adequate organ function.
 Patients will be excluded from the study if they have a personal history of certain heart disease, presence of unstable central nervous system metastasis, or history of any other cancer (except non-melanoma skin cancer or carcinoma in-situ of the cervix) unless in complete remission with no therapy for a minimum of 3 years.

-Test Product, Dosage, and Mode of Administration: LY2835219 200 mg administered orally as capsules every 12 hours
+Test Product, Dosage, and Mode of Administration: Abemaciclib 200 mg administered orally as capsules every 12 hours